aipavilion/aipavilion.github.io/src/content/post/week1.md

    2. Chapter 2 writes about millions of individuals working together to make a nuclear warhead.
 Pick a simple artifact you use every day and estimate how many humans cooperated to produce it?

-   3. Chpater 4: How should understanding of the historical impact of humans on other species guide our current attitudes and policies (for example, regarding endangered species and habitat protection)?
+   3. Chapter 4: How should understanding of the historical impact of humans on other species guide our current attitudes and policies (for example, regarding endangered species and habitat protection)?

    4. Chapter 5: Why has no noteworthy plant or animal been domesticated in the past 2,000 years?